 Our first Make Art project uses a great app that many of you iPhone users have already, the Waterlogue App.
-This is probably the only app, other than some sleep apps which I've since discarded, that I paid for.
-It has easily earned it's $2.99 value and then some.
-Unfortunately, at this writing it's not avaialble for Android phones.
+This is probably the only app, other than some sleep apps which I’ve since discarded, that I paid for.
+It has easily earned its $2.99 value and then some.
+Unfortunately, at this writing, it’s not available for Android phones.
 Seems the closest Android App is called FotoFlexer.

-We were torn between the Vibrant and the Color Bloom option.
+We were torn between the Vibrant and the Color Bloom options on the Waterlogue App.
 I like that the pencil strokes are a bit more pronounced in the Color Bloom, but I deferred to my daughter.

 We loved the way this looks in her room, so decided to try another one.
 Typically I like to mix up my media, but we opted to throw caution to the wind and go with the Waterlogue App again.
 We did mix a little in that we framed this first one and decided to put the second one onto a wrapped canvas.